 “So it’s an option, though a pricey one,” Red says.

 Blue nods.
-“I was hoping to save for critical supplies until I can get some winnings for extra cash, so let’s make that Plan B. Any other ideas?”
+“I was hoping to save for critical supplies until I can earn some cash through catches or matches, so let’s make that Plan B. Any other ideas?”

 Leaf looks around at the tall grass, some of it as high as their shoulders while seated.
 “A trap of some kind?
 I can hide with Bulbasaur in some tall grass, try to grab one with vines if it gets close.”